-- · to avoid blocking and deadlocks - to ensure that any updates done from within the method are atomic with the outer transaction
+- · to avoid blocking and deadlocks - to ensure that any updates done from within the routine are atomic with the outer transaction

-In order to use the same transaction, the procedure must use the same connection as the parent SQL statement in which the method was executed.
+In order to use the same transaction, the routine must use the same connection as the parent SQL statement in which the routine was executed.
 Connections re-used in this way are called nested connections.

-Use the connection URL jdbc:default:connection to re-use the current ${\it Connection}$
+Use the connection URL jdbc:default:connection to re-use the current Connection.

-The Database Connection URL jdbc:default:connection allows a Java method to get the Connection of the SQL statement that called it.
-This is the standard (SQL standard, Part 13 SQL Routines and Java) mechanism to obtain the nested connection object.
-The method would get a Connection:
+The database donnection URL jdbc:default:connection allows a Java method to get the Connection of the SQL statement that called it.
+This is the standard (SQL standard, Part 13, SQL Routines and Java) mechanism to obtain the nested connection object.
+The method would get a Connection as follows: